strongloop/strongloop.com2/_posts/2020-03-04-february-milestone.md

 - inspect: Fetches a JSON document for the context hierarchy.
 - graph: Renders the LoopBack application as a SVG diagram.
 - graph-d3: Displays the graph using [d3-graphviz](https://github.com/magjac/d3-graphviz).

+This example is turning into an extension `@loopback/context-explorer` in PR [#4666](https://github.com/strongloop/loopback-next/pull/4666).
+The core code is packed as a component.

 ### Dynamic Binding and Rebinding of Controllers